vandune/insify-max/README.md

-# A example project created in React + typescript.
+# Business insurance tool created with React and Typescript

 The app gives an indication on recommended insurences based on company size and company activities